Serial Custom Messages¶

 Select the desired I/O port and then select Custom Message.

 Configure the custom message.
 Press the configuration button and another window will be displayed.
-In this window press “+” to add a message, when it is already added, select an Endianness and set a value for Time out.
+In this window press “+” to add a message (system variables or ADSB Vehicle), when it is already added, select an Endianness and set a value for Period.

 Create the message structure by adding fields to it.
-In this example, the structure of the message received consists of a Matcher (to identify the message), two User Variable (where the information is storaged) and a CheckSum (to check the information).
+In this example, the structure of the message received consists of a Matcher (to identify the message)and two User Variable (where the information is storaged).

 Check the number of bits of each element.
 User has to know previouly the structure of the message received and its size, each element has to configured according to that.